 - Enquiries / Case origin (web, email, live chat)

 - Self-help (Knowledge Base) resource views and downloads

-As most universities are on a digital transformation journey, it’s also important to consider all the platforms that students are encouraged to interact with.
-For example, if your university is currently using an app or platform to communicate in real-time with students, then it’s really important to understand student uptake, and engagement levels.
+As most universities are on a digital transformation journey, it’s important to consider all the platforms students are encouraged to interact with.
+For example, if your university currently uses an app or platform to communicate in real-time with students, then it’s really important to understand student uptake, and engagement levels.
 Here are the types of datasets that our customers are finding useful:

 - Mobile sessions - to monitor the number of times the mobile app has been launched from a phone and the duration of sessions.